 For criminal cases, you cannot get help from the Legal Aid Bureau.
 However, the Criminal Legal Aid Scheme (managed by the Law Society of Singapore) can provide pro bono representation.
 Various legal clinics also provide pro bono consultation as well.

-How much do I have to pay for legal aid?
+How much do I have to pay for it?

 What happens if I lose the case?
 Can I still appeal with legal aid?

 Yes, you can, but the LAB necessitates that you be prompt with bringing them your documentation.
 This ensures that the Legal Aid Bureau can provide the necessary support during the appeals process.

 You will receive the lawyer the LAB assigns you.
 Trust that legal aid professionals are dedicated to helping individuals like yourself navigate the legal system.